gsoft-inc/sg-orbit/README.md

 ## npm packages

 Multiple npm packages compose Orbit.
-Based on which type of app you're building you will need a different composition of packages.
+Based on which type of application you're building you'll choose a different composition of packages.

 If you're building a website or any non React app, have a look at the [Core](#core) packages.